JuanCrg90/Pragmatic-Programmer-Notes/README.md

 ## Power Editing
 - Use a Single Editor Well (vim FTW)
 > The editor will be an extension of your hand.

+## Source Control
+- A good source code control system helps to track changes, answering questions like:
+  - who made changes in this line of code?
+  - What's the difference between the current version and last weekes?
+  - How many lines of code did we change in this release?
+  - Which files get changed most often?

+## Debugging

+  - Fix the problem, Not the blame.
+  - Adopt the right mindset.
+Turn off the defenses that you use each day to protect your ego and **Don't panic**.
+  - Before start to look at the bug, make sure you are working on code that compiled cleanly-without warnings.
+  - Use the phrase **"Select isn't broken"** as a gentle reminder whenever you or your peers start to blame the system for a fault that is likely to be your own.
+  - Remember is you see hoof prints, think horses-not zebras.
+The OS is probably not broken.
+And the database is probably fine.
+  - **Don't Asume It-Prove It**

+## Text Manipulation
+  - Learn a Text Manipulation Language.

+## Code Generators
+  - Write Code that Writes Code.